-1. Learn everything you can.
+1. Learn everything you can

-It’s great to know a lot about the exciting devices we use and the liquids we vape, but until we get past the current threats to vaping, it’s crucial that all vapers know something about the science, the law and the politics.
+It’s great to know a lot about the exciting devices we use and the liquids we vape, but until we get beyond the current threats to vaping, it’s crucial that all vapers know something about the science, the law, and the politics.
 Every one of us should be able to briefly (and correctly!) answer basic questions and correct misunderstandings.
 We represent vaping to non-vapers.
 We need to know our stuff.

 The Nicotine Science and Policy site is a great source for science links and news stories (be sure to sign up for their email news digest).
 Dr. Konstantinos Farsalinos’s site contains his research, along with comments on other studies.
 ECITA maintains a list of research links, as does CASAA.
 The groundbreaking 2015 review by Public Health England is a must-read for all serious vapers.
-Chris Price’s site has lots of news and commentary, including a link to Bill Godshall’s weekly collection of news and policy stories.
+Chris Price’s site has lots of news and commentary, including links to Bill Godshall’s weekly collections of news and policy stories.
 Vapers.Org.UK has an excellent news section, and they offer have a daily digest available via email.

 2. Teach non-vapers the facts and gain their support.
+We need help!

-Nine million American vapers is a lot, but we need political strength and press coverage that will only come from having non-vapers on our side.
+Ten million American vapers is a lot, but we need political strength and press coverage that will only come from having non-vapers on our side.

 Write a polite response to an anti-vaping article, or proactively tell your story and tie it to an event in the news.
 Be polite, be persuasive, and be positive.
 You should stay under 150 words — so focus on the topic you choose and stick to it.
-Remember: we need non-vapers on our side!
+Remember: we need non-vapers on our side,

-4. Register to vote and vote.
+4. Register to vote.
+Then do it!

 5. Recruit smokers!

 We need more vapers.
-The more there are, the harder we will be to stop as a political and economic force.
+The more vapers there are, the harder we will be to stop as a political and economic force.
 Also, isn’t this what it’s really all about?
 When you run into a smoker, ask if they’ve tried vaping.
 If they’re interested, recommend a shop to visit.
 Offer them help if they have questions.

-6. Patronize vendors who are involved.
+6. Patronize vendors who are involved

-7. Join CASAA.
+7. Join CASAA

-I hope to write more on this in the near future, but vaping needs you on Twitter, Facebook, and Instagram.
+Vaping needs you on Twitter, Facebook, and Instagram.
 Much of the communication between advocates, politicians, scientists and journalists happens online, and we can all be online ambassadors for vaping.
 It’s actually fun too!
 Just remember not to be, you know, that guy – the obnoxious name-calling loudmouth that hurts his own cause.

-If you’re on Twitter already, you can follow us @ or me @whycherrywhy and say hi.
+If you’re on Twitter already, you can follow us @ and say hi.
 If you’re not, what are you waiting for?
 A lot of good discussion is happening there!
 Online vaping advocacy has the same goals as the personal kind.
 We want to improve our reputation among non-vapers by being intelligent and persuasive.
 The beauty of the online version is that we can instantly communicate with people anywhere in the world.